tuan882612/tuan882612/README.md

-### Helloo, my name is Tuan!
+### Helloo, my name is Tuan and I go to the University of Texas at Arlington!
 I enjoy developing Full Stack apps along with distributed and monolithic backends! :)
 > *p.s.
 Go, Python and Elixir are the best languages >:3*

 # 💻 Tech Stack: